 To book American Airlines tickets with miles from partner programs such as British Airways, there must be award space on American Airlines at the MileSAAver level

-If you haven’t read my post about getting to Mexico on an American Airlines flight for half the amount of miles by booking with British Airways, read it now!
-In order to book these flights with partner airlines, American Airlines must have award space at the mileSAAver level.
+If you haven’t read my post about getting to Mexico on an American Airlines flight for half the amount of miles by booking with the frequent flyer program of British Airways, read it now!
+In order to book American Airlines flights via British Airways or partner airlines, American Airlines must have award space at the mileSAAver level.
 If you only see AAnytime awards, you will NOT be able to use a partner’s program to book the flight.

 The easiest way to search for this is on the American Airlines website.
 Once you have found dates that work for you, you can then go to your account with whichever airline you’re trying to use to book the ticket (British Airways in this case).
 The British Airways site is occasionally glitchy with AA awards.
 If you find sAAver space on AA.com and the flight does not show up on BA.com, you will have to call BA to book.
 British Airways is aware of the glitch and will waive any phone booking fees.
 Here are instructions for booking American Airlines flights with British Airways Avios (miles).